rtaylorzfin/google-analytics-reporting-app/README.md

 Example usage:
 ---

-First you have to set up your Google Analytics credentials.
+First you have to set up your Google Analytics credentials (https://developers.google.com/analytics/devguides/reporting/data/v1/quickstart-client-libraries).
 Make sure you save the credentials file as `credentials.json` in the root of this project.

 Once you have your credentials set up, you can run the app with the following command: